rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area copy/Counting_Unit_squares/Index.md

 ---
 title: "Counting squares"
-description: "Area of different shapes can be found by counting squares.
-Squares are used to measure area, regardless of the shape.
-There are two methods to count squares: Method I involves adding squares to cover the shape and counting complete, more than half, and less than half squares.
-Method II involves decomposing the shape into smaller squares and counting them.
-The area of the irregular shape is estimated by adding up the squares with their respective values.
-Curved shapes can also be measured this way.
-In the context of a garden, the area can be found by counting the squares in each section and adding them together."
+description: "Area of different shapes and how to count unit squares to find their area.
+Method I involves adding squares to cover the shape and counting complete squares inside.
+Decomposition involves counting squares to find the area of different parts and the total area of a garden."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00